Graduate Nurse Program

 Applying for the Graduate Nurse Program

-All applicants must be eligible and registered with the Postgraduate Medical Council of Victoria (PMCV) Computer Matching Service.
-Application information and requirements are available at Graduate Nurse Midwifery Program Match – PMCV and NHW Vacancies once applications are open.
+All applicants must be eligible and registered with the Postgraduate Medical Council of Victoria (PMCV) Allocation & Placement Service.
+Application information and requirements are available at PMCV Graduate Nursing & Midwifery Program and NHW Vacancies once applications are open.

 How many graduate positions are available?